yzyii/luashitacast/Commands.md

                using a key press!
                i.e. You could push this 4 times a second just to mimic exactly what LuAshitacast would do for you automatically.

+/gcdisplay - toggles the visibility of the UI component.
 ```

 ## Additional Commands for All Mage Jobs: